Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 > There is a git repository at ssh://bandit27-git@localhost/home/bandit27-git/repo.
 The password for the user bandit27-git is the same as for the user bandit27.

 Create tmp directory.
-Clone repo to that direcotry and look inside.
+Clone repo to that directory and look inside.

 ```zsh
 $ git clone ssh://bandit27-git@localhost/home/bandit27-git/repo